Natural disasters can occur at any time. Some, such as storms that precede floods, provide warnings.

 (SurvivalBlog.com)

-James Rawles' Survival Blog is probably the best-known Blog dealing with survival and preparedness topics on the web — and for a good reason.
-As our number 1 spot on the top 10 list, The Survival Blog has a wealth of information, with plenty of articles from guest writers.
-This allows many "experts" to voice their experience and skills over a wide range of topics that no one person could do by themselves.
+For good reason, James Rawles' Survival Blog is probably the best blog covering survival and preparedness topics on the web.
+As the No. 1 on the top 10 list, The Survival Blog offers a wealth of information, with many articles from guest writers.

 2. Modern Survival Blog